Regular Cervical Screening Tests can prevent around 90% of cervical cancers.

 After their first Cervical Screening Test, women will only need to be tested every five years.

 Women of any age who have symptoms such as unusual bleeding, discharge or pain should see their health care professional immediately, regardless of when they were last screened.

 The HPV vaccine will prevent up to 70% of cervical cancers as well as some other less common genital cancers in women, including vaginal and vulval.
 The vaccine also helps protect against penile cancer in men, and anal cancer and genital warts in both men and women.

 The vaccine is most effective if given before the start of sexual activity.
 It's currently free for girls and boys in Year 7 as part of the school-based National Immunisation Program.
-In 2013 and 2014 only, the vaccine will also be free for boys in Year 9 as part of a national catch-up initiative.

 Visit our HPV vaccine website for more information.